samiiigo/rightclick-paste/README.md

 - Some sites and browser surfaces (for example internal Chrome pages) block extension scripts or clipboard reads.
 - Clipboard access via `navigator.clipboard.readText()` can fail on certain pages depending on user activation and site/browser restrictions.
 - If direct clipboard read fails, the extension preserves the normal context menu instead of auto-pasting.
-- The extension suppresses the normal right-click context menu for editable targets where auto-paste is attempted.
+- The extension suppresses the normal right-click context menu only when copy/paste automation succeeds or while a pending prefetch is still resolving.
 - Complex editors in cross-origin iframes or heavily sandboxed environments may interfere with scripted paste behavior.

 ## Pre-release checklist